-This edition was published by Simon Pulse on January 1, 2005 in paperback and has 384 pages.
+It is part of the , series and is a This fantasy is a paperback edition that was published by Simon Pulse on January 1, 2005 and has 384 pages.

 Fourth in the Song of the Lioness children’s adventure series revolving around the Lady Alanna, a knight in the service of King Roald of Tortall.
 If you’re interested, there is a chronological listing of the Tortall books on my website.

 I wasn’t as happy with this particular installment as it seemed a bit condescending in parts.
 Although, that is my only quibble.
 I also suspect that part of my dislike is because there were too many deaths of characters I liked.

 Alanna is still restless and anxious to achieve great deeds so when she learns about the Dominion Jewel and the effect it has on the kingdom of the one who holds it, she is determined to find it and take it home to Jonathan.
 I suspect she is also hoping for redemption for being a girl!

 Along the way Alanna meets Liam Ironman, the Shang Dragon, who teaches her his hand-to-hand fighting skills during the day even as they love each other at night.
 Liam, however, is afraid of Alanna’s magic.

 It is in South Maren that Alanna and company learn of the dangers of Saren, a country at war with itself.
 It will be a dangerous trek through Saren, if Alanna is determined to find the Jewel.
 While traveling the back ways, they encounter Thayet and her band of refugees.
 There is no question but that Alanna, Coram, and Liam will escort them to their destination, a sanctuary that proves false amidst the plots swirling around Prince Jonathan and his throne.